hudlow/cel-parser/README.md

 [`cel-go`][cel-go] parser as the expected output.
 This extraction can be re-run by with `npm run extract-conformance-tests` but does require an environment with `go`.

-It is currently passing of the 1,916 derived tests, and those 8 need to be investigated closely.
-I would also like to extract [`cel-go`'s parser tests][cel-go-parser-tests] in the near future.
+It is currently passing all of the 1,916 derived conformance tests and most of [`cel-go`'s parser tests][cel-go-parser-tests].

 To generate the parser after cloning the repo, simply run `npm ci`.
 To compile to JavaScript bundles, use `npm run bundle`.
 After bundling, you can experiment with the parser using `demo.html`.